Jpdl925/TriviaGenerator/README.md

 <strong> Peer review - David Jimenez <br>

 I see that you would be deleting the link tag for an image and you deleted it.
-We discussed modifying the audio line in the JS and I see that its added to the index file
+We discussed modifying the audio line in the JS and I see that its added to the index file.
+I like how you added the clap track for when the user clicks a category button which shows a question.
+The styling is nice for the hover over effect on the answer.
+Generally this looks great for the what is required.